FrontierMods/Gunsmith/REFERENCE.md

 Mil-spec is the original military-grade specification.
 Commercial design has proven to be cheaper, in order to accomodate the civilian market.
 The increased diameter of the commercial specification allows threads to be cut in, as opposed to mil-spec's roll-in process.

+#### Buffer Tube Length

+Common buffer tube lengths:

+*average length*

+* carbine
+	- 7.625 in == 194 mm
+* rifle
+	- 9.625 in == 245 mm

+Uncommon buffer tube lengths:

+* pistol / "shorty"
+* intermediate / A5

+On the AR-15 platform, generally, carbine-length buffer tubes are used with collapsible stocks, and rifle-length – with fixed stocks.

+Carbine-length AR-15 buffer tubes are also referred to as M4, due to association with the M4A1.
+Rifle-length – A1/A2, due to association with M16A1/M16A2.

+### Buffers

 #### Buffer Materials

 Common buffer materials: